Early Warning Press Release Regarding Investment in Red Lake Gold Inc.

-Vancouver, British Columbia--(Newsfile Corp. - August 6, 2019) - Mr. Ryan Kalt today announced that he has acquired, directly and indirectly, an aggregate of 806,800 common shares of Red Lake Gold Inc. (CSE: RGLD) ("RGLD" or the "Company").
-The 806,800 common shares were acquired by Mr. Kalt personally as well as through a company wholly-owned by Mr. Kalt (Kalt Industries Ltd.) by way of a series of open-market purchases made on the Canadian Securities Exchange between July 12, 2019 and August 6, 2019, under which Mr. Kalt paid an aggregate of $126,240, representing an average price of $0.1565 per share.
-Collectively, the shares acquired by Mr. Kalt represent approximately 3.25% of the issued and outstanding common shares of the Company.
+Vancouver, British Columbia--(Newsfile Corp. - August 8, 2019) - Mr. Ryan Kalt today announced that he has acquired, directly and indirectly, an aggregate of 550,000 common shares of Red Lake Gold Inc. (CSE: RGLD) ("RGLD" or the "Company").
+100,000 of the common shares were acquired by a company wholly-owned by Mr. Kalt (Kalt Industries Ltd.) by way of a series of open-market purchases made on the Canadian Securities Exchange on August 8, 2019, under which Mr. Kalt paid an aggregate of $17,135, representing an average price of $0.17135 per share.
+450,000 of the common shares were acquired by Mr. Kalt personally through the exercise of 450,000 stock options of RGLD, under which Mr. Kalt paid $45,000, representing a price of $0.10 per share.
+Collectively, the shares acquired by Mr. Kalt represent approximately 2.17% of the issued and outstanding common shares of the Company.

+Mr. Kalt now owns or has control or direction over an aggregate of 6,491,300 common shares of the Company, representing approximately 25.57% of the Company's issued and outstanding common shares (or 7,921,300 common shares of RGLD representing 29.53% of the issued and outstanding shares, assuming exercise of all warrants held by Mr. Kalt).

 "Ryan Kalt"